FogSecurity/aws-data-perimeter-iam/README.md

 ## Overview

+With ransomware on the rise, we look at one of the crucial attack vectors of ransomware: re-encrypting or encrypting cloud data resources.
+Access in AWS cloud is governed by AWS Identity and Access Management and re-encrypting cloud data resources requires specific cloud permissions.
+In order for an attacker to perform ransomware where data is re-encrypted with a encryption key that the attacker controls, these IAM permissions to update encryption or delete data resources are required.

+We found the following across 65 resources pver 45 AWS services:
+* 24 resources across 18 services had support for updating encryption via IAM methods.
+* 41 resources across 27 services could not have encryption updated and would require recreation.

 ## AWS Service Encryption IAM Actions

 This section covers service-specific actions to set and update encryption options on AWS resources.
 For example, setting S3 encryption for a bucket or updating a DynamoDB's encryption setting.